AWS FPGA Hardware Development Kit (HDK)#

 NOTE: The cl_sde example does not contain the AWS_CLK_GEN component.
 This command uses the cl_mem_perf example to demonstrate the AWS_CLK_GEN usage.

-A few more notes on ./aws_build_dcp_from_cl.py:
+A few more notes on aws_build_dcp_from_cl.py:

 Use

-option to build CL designs with Small Shell.Use
+--mode small_shelloption to build CL designs with Small Shell.Use

 Run

-to see more build options available in building CL designs.
+./aws_build_dcp_from_cl.py --helpto see more build options available in building CL designs.

 Step 5.
-Explore Build Artifacts¶
+Explore Build Artifacts#

 While Vivado is running, a build log file

-will be created in
+YYYYY_MM_DD-HHMMSS.vivado.log will be created in

-to track the build’s progress.
+$CL_DIR/build/scripts to track the build’s progress.
 DCP build times

 will vary based on the design size and complexity.
 The examples in the